Rule 2: The Practice

 - the reasons for the decision;

-- the judgment of the appellate court; and
+- the judgment of the Court of Appeal; and

-- a statement that the memorandum opinion is issued in compliance with URCA Rule
+- a statement that the memorandum opinion is issued in compliance with Rule 2-16.1(B).

 2-16.2.
 Summary Disposition